domaindrivendev/Swashbuckle.AspNetCore/README.md

     });
     ```

-3. Ensure your API actions and parameters are decorated with explicit "Http" and "From" bindings.
+3. Ensure your API actions and non-route parameters are decorated with explicit "Http" and "From" bindings.

     ```csharp
     [HttpPost]